 I pretended for hours that I wasn’t dying to go to the loo but I couldn’t wait any longer and had to go.
 It was 2am.
 I fell out of the tent and looked up.
 The stars were epic.
 I looked down.
 All I could see was the glint of the eyes of the wild dogs as I caught them with my torch looking at me.
 Definitely on my top three of most surreal weeing experiences, given that it was off the side of a live volcano in the middle of the night and I was surrounded by wild dogs.
 I ran back to the tent shaking, not with the cold this time, but with fear that I could have turned into dog dinner.

+I bounced back down to the base of the mountain and got a taxi to the best spa hotel on the island.
+I drank cocktails and ate tapas on the beach.
 The next day, I discovered that I was in rather a lot of pain and couldn’t walk.
 It got worse the day after and then even worse the day after.
 Who knew that one walk up a volcano would completely cripple me for an entire week.
 One hundred percent worth it though…